JaeDukSeo/Daily-Neural-Network-Practice-2/README.md

 For Phar plugin tests set 'phar.readonly' setting to Off (0) in `php.ini` config.
 Otherwise tests will be skipped.

-For database B8Framework tests create empty 'b8_test' database on 'localhost' with user/password: `root/<empty>`
-for MySQL and with user/password: `postgres/<empty>` for PostgreSQL (You can change default test user, password and database name in `phpunit.xml` config constants).
+database name in `phpunit.xml` config constants).
 If connection failed tests will be skipped.